 ReAct Funding | ReAct Funded Training CoursesWelsh Assembly Government funded training courses for learners facing redundancy or unemployment.

 We'll match like-for-like prices*

-If you’ve been made redundant, or have become unemployed, within the last 12 months, or you are currently under the notice of redundancy, you could be entitled to ReAct funding to retrain or update your skills.
+If you’ve been made redundant or have become unemployed within the last 12 months, or you are currently under the notice of redundancy, you could be entitled to ReAct funding to retrain or update your skills.
 If you’ve got a new employer lined up, they too could get funding towards your wages and further training.

 What is ReAct Funding?

 The Redundancy Action Scheme (ReAct) is a programme of funding for training provided by the Welsh Government for people living in Wales who are facing redundancy or due to become unemployed, for whatever reason.